 Foundations is Classical Conversations’ (CC) grammar program.
 Foundations is designed for students ages 4 years to 12 years.
 Classical Conversations Downtown Tulsa’s (CCDT) Foundations classes meet from 9:00 AM to 12:00 PM on most Thursdays — which we refer to as “community day” — for a total of 24 weeks.

-Each Foundations class of 8 students is led by a trained parent tutor.
-As the tutor leads the class through its community day activities, he or she models teaching and memorization techniques to help parents continue the learning at home.
+Each Foundations class of up to 8 students is led by a trained parent tutor.
+As the tutor leads the class through its community day activities, he or she models memorization and repetition techniques to help parents continue the learning at home.

-Each community day, the Foundations class will include five key components of the Foundations program: memory work, student presentations, a science lab, a fine arts project, and memory work review.
+Each community day, the Foundations class will include five key components of the Foundations program: memory work, student presentations, hands-on science, a fine arts project, and memory work review.

 Each week, the tutor introduces new grammar covering seven subject areas: the timeline, history, geography, English grammar, Latin, science, and math.
 Tutors guide their students through age-appropriate memorization activities such as songs, hand motions, copywork, games, or art projects.
 The goal of the memory work component is to help each student establish a firm foundation of facts upon which to build later study.

-Each week, students will deliver a short presentation (approximately three minutes) in front of his or her class.
-Presentations topics are usually assigned by the tutor and might be informative, persuasive, recitative, demonstrative or impromptu.
+Each week, students will deliver a short presentation (2-3 minutes) in front of his or her class.
+Presentations topics are at the discretion of the parents, and the emphasis is on growing good presentation skills.
 Presentations help our students increase their comfort with addressing a group and learn to be polite listeners as they work toward mastery of the fundamentals of public speaking.